Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Paella at Xiringuito Escribà

-For lunch, treat yourself to some of the classic Spanish paella at Xiringuito Escribà, a beachfront restaurant known for its delicious seafood dishes.
+Next, grab a taxi and head for an early lunch at Xiringuito Escribà, a beachfront restaurant known for its delicious paella and seafood dishes.

 The paella here is made with fresh, high-quality ingredients, and the setting couldn’t be more perfect, with views of the Mediterranean as you dine.